billyprime/mayhem-enhancement-suite/README.md

 TODO
 ----

 - Ranks on all pages.
-Currently, only the announcements feed, profile pages, and search results are supported.
+Currently, only the announcements feed, profile pages, tags, and search results are supported.
 - Allow login without reloading the page.
 - Switch storage engine to browser-based SQL (from current key-value store).
 - Location geocoder
 - Custom mapping functionality
 - Custom notes on each user
-- Metadata on each user (Inbox history)
+- Metadata on each user (Inbox history)x`
 - Friend Request Notification menu item (to match Inbox notification)
+- Package extension

 License
 -------